Where RTs Get The Authority To Do What They Do

 RT’s require delegation and an order to perform allergy testing because they are not permitted legislatively to do so.

-RT’s require delegation and an order to use a defibrillator because they are not permitted legislatively to apply a form of energy.
+RT’s require delegation and an order to use an AED because they are not permitted legislatively to apply a form of energy (with the exception of diagnostic ultrasound)

 RT’s can not accept delegation to perform a controlled act that is outside of their professional scope, for example, casting a fracture.